dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

   Returns:

   - `ac.Disposable`
-## Function ac.onFileChanged(filename, callback)
-Sets a callback which will be called when a file changes.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `path` Full path to a file to monitor.

-  2. `callback`: `fun()` Callback function.

-  Returns:

-  - `ac.Disposable`
-## Function ac.onFolderChanged(folder, filter, recursive, callback)
-Sets a callback which will be called when folder contents change.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `folder`: `path` Full path to a directory to monitor.

-  2. `filter`: `string?` CSP filter (? for any number of any symbols, regex if “`” quotes are used, or a complex query) applied to full file path, or `nil`.

-  3. `recursive`: `boolean?` If `true`, changes in subfolders are also detected.
-Default value: `false`.

-  4. `callback`: `fun(files: string[])`

-  Returns:

-  - `ac.Disposable`
 ## Function ac.onCSPConfigChanged(cspModuleID, callback)
 Sets a callback which will be called when config for certain CSP module has changed.